 Note: Hotels on University Drive are not in easy walking distance to campus and but from those hotels you will have access to the free Texas A&M University bus route.
-Route 15 (Old Army) is a short bus ride to campus.
 The Marriott Town Suites is about 1.5 miles from campus on University Drive.
 There is a free Texas A&M University bus route that stops close to the hotel, Route 12 (Reville) .

-Parking: If you have a car, the closest parking to Harrington Tower (College of Education and Human Development) can be found at the Northside Parking Garage.
+Parking: If you have a car, the closest parking to Harrington Tower (College of Education and Human Development) can be found at the NorthSide Parking Garage (Search: NSG).
 Click here for parking rate information.

 Resources: Attendees are expected to bring a laptop for personal use; some desktop computers will be available during course instruction.
 Specialty programs will be utilized for some courses with student versions recommended on personal laptops if attendees do not have full versions.
-Other Amenities: Snacks and break refreshments will be available each day of the summer workshops.
-On- and off-campus eating facilities are available for lunch.
+Other Amenities: On- and off-campus eating facilities are available for lunch.